Restaurant Expenses: How to Manage the 6 Leading Costs

 While owning a restaurant might be your dream, it is not always easy.
-The costs associated with a restaurant will often blindside new owners.
+The costs associated with restaurant ownership are plentiful, but whether you’re a new or veteran restaurateur, there are ways to work smarter to lower your costs.
 How can you keep up with restaurant operating expenses and still make a profit?
 The key is balance and proper planning.
-We will walk you through the leading expenses for restaurants and how to manage each of them.
+We will walk you through the leading costs for restaurants and how to manage each of them.

 Labor costs include paying all employees in the restaurant, including servers, hosts, kitchen crew, and management.
 There are different opinions on how much of your revenue should go toward labor, but a good rule of thumb is to keep it under 30 percent.

 Restaurants almost always have slow periods of the year—often during holidays and during the winter months.
-To keep the labor costs less than 30 percent of your total revenue, you’ll need to adjust your staffing to fit the needs of your business during those times.
-By optimizing the amount of labor in your restaurant, you’re also optimizing your bottom line.
+You can track those peak times of business through data analytics.
+Take care to account for any unusual circumstances as the raw statistics may not reflect the state of affairs in the world.
+To keep the labor costs less than 30 percent of your total revenue, adjust your staffing to fit the needs of your business during those times.
+By refining the amount of labor in your restaurant, you’re also optimizing your bottom line.
 In addition to this, you may want to utilize technology that will help you create better schedules and a more efficient kitchen, eliminating excess labor.

 The cost of goods sold includes all food and beverage sold at your restaurant.
 Try to keep this under one-third of your total revenue by utilizing the following methods: